15 Things to Pack When You Attend Louisiana Festivals in 2023

 When packing up to attend your favorite festival, make sure you have the following essentials to guarantee that nothing interferes with your good time:

 - A good bag.
 Make sure you have the smallest possible bag for the items that you need.
 Choose a bag that’s lightweight but supportive for your back.
-If you opt for a Camelback (a great option for hydration) or a rolling bag for back relief, make sure these options are permitted at the festival you’re attending.
+If you opt for a backpack such as a Camelbak, which offers hands-free hydration, or a rolling bag for back relief, make sure these options are permitted at the festival you’re attending.

 - An empty water container.
-Most festivals do not allow outside water, but there may be a place to fill bottles once you get inside to keep yourself hydrated and save a little money.
+Some festivals do not allow outside water, but there may be a place to fill bottles once you get inside to keep yourself hydrated and save a little money.
 Just be sure to avoid glass containers.

 - Sunscreen.
 Apply sunscreen before you leave your house, but bring more for reapplications.
 You may also want to consider a lip balm with SPF for extra protection.

 - Sunglasses.
 While sunglasses are a great festival accessory, they are also important for protecting your eyes from the sun's ultraviolet rays.

 - Tissues or baby wipes.
 These are both essential festival survival items!
 They can be used for anything from cleaning up after a meal to wiping off festival dust.

 - Earplugs.
 Festival amplification systems can be louder than you may realize at first.
 Somewhere down the line, you will be glad you packed a pair of earplugs.

 - Ziplock bags.
 On the off-chance a spring shower comes along, a plastic bag will protect your phone, wallet and anything else you don't want to get wet.
 They can also double as handy to-go containers for your favorite festival foods!

 - Portable phone charger.
 No room in your bag?
-Take a tip from 1999 and designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.
+Designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.

-- Sanitary supplies.
-If you know you will need them (or think there’s even the slightest chance you will), pack sanitary supplies.
+- Menstrual products.
+If you know you will need them (or think there’s even the slightest chance you will), pack menstrual products.
 And if you don’t need them, a girlfriend or fellow female festival goer might.